Tubby Clayton

-The Reverend Philip Thomas Byard Clayton CH MC FSA (12 December 1885 – 16 December 1972), known as "Tubby" Clayton, was an Anglican clergyman and the founder of Toc H.
+Philip Thomas Byard Clayton CH MC FSA (12 December 1885 – 16 December 1972), known as "Tubby" Clayton, was an Anglican clergyman and the founder of Toc H.

 Life and career

 Philip Clayton was born in Maryborough, Queensland, Australia, to English parents who brought him back to England when he was two years old.
-Through both his father Reginald Byard Buchanan Clayton (1845–1927) and his mother Isabel Clayton, née Byard Sheppard (1848–1919), he is descended from George Sheppard, a clothier in Frome.
+His father, sugar plantation manager Reginald Byard Buchanan Clayton (1845–1927) and his mother Isabel Byard Sheppard (1848–1919) were first cousins, through both of whom he descended from George Sheppard, a clothier in Frome.
 He was educated at St Paul's School in London and at Exeter College, Oxford, where he obtained a First in Theology.

 After ordination as a priest of the Church of England, Clayton served as curate under Cyril Forster Garbett at St Mary's Church, Portsea, from 1910 to 1915.
-He then became an army chaplain in France and Flanders where, in 1915, he and another chaplain the Rev. Neville Talbot opened "Talbot House", a rest house for soldiers at Poperinge, Belgium.
+He then became an army chaplain in France and Flanders where, in 1915, he and another chaplain Neville Talbot opened "Talbot House", a rest house for soldiers at Poperinge, Belgium.
 It became known as Toc H, this being signal terminology for "T H" or "Talbot House".
 It closed temporarily in 1918 when the German front had drawn too close.

-The spirit of friendship fostered at Toc H across social and denominational boundaries inspired Clayton, the Rev. Dick Sheppard, and Alexander Paterson to set out in 1920 what became known as the Four points of the Toc H compass:
+The spirit of friendship fostered at Toc H across social and denominational boundaries inspired Clayton, Dick Sheppard, and Alexander Paterson to set out in 1920 what became known as the Four points of the Toc H compass: